 The study concluded that, “The treatment group improved and maintained improvements in GSV, pulse oximetry, and pulse-rate over time.“

-All of these benefits can help to improve the overall quality of life for the person suffering from these diseases.
+All of these benefits can help to improve the overall quality of life for the person suffering from these diseases and ease depression.
 No doubt, that these can be some of the best purchases for someone with dementia or Alzheimer’s.

 If you need further proof of how beneficial these pets can be, here is a video of them from BeingPatient.com: